 Is the bakery industry growing?

 Absolutely.
-The baked goods industry is forecast to grow over the next five years, especially as consumers continue to buy high-quality, freshly baked bread instead of factory-produced products.
+The baked goods industry is forecast to grow over the next five years, especially as consumers demand more artisanal bread and pastries, healthy and organic bakery products.

 What is new in the bakery industry?